Chamarel FC

 Chamarel FC is a Mauritian football club based in Bambous.
-They play in the Mauritian League, the top division in Mauritian football.
+They play in the Mauritian League, the top division of Mauritian football.

+History

+It was founded in the town of Bambous and has spent most of its history in the regional leagues of Mauritius.

+Their main achievement so far has been winning the Division 1 title in the 2012/13 season to gain promotion to the Mauritius Premier League for the first time in their history.

 Stadium

 Their home stadium is Stade Germain Comarmond (cap.
-5,000), located in Bambous.
+5,000), located in Bambous, in the Rivière Noire District.